 Dorset - summer wildlife of coast and heath

-A relaxed exploration of Dorset’s beautiful scenery and abundant wildlife, with a particular focus on some of the rare and charismatic invertebrates of the chalk downs and heathland.
+A relaxed exploration of Dorset’s beautiful scenery and abundant wildlife, with a particular focus on some of the characteristic, charismatic invertebrates of the chalk downs and heathland.

 Single Room Supplement – £180

-Travel to Kingston, Lunches, refreshments and drinks with meals.
-Gratuities.
+Travel to accommodation.
+Lunches and refreshments.
 Travel insurance.

 We will be based near Corfe Castle in the heart of the Isle of Purbeck, the most biodiverse area of its size in the British Isles.
 The variety of habitats from bright heaths, and pine forests to chalk downland and stunning coastline, provides an idyllic setting to enjoy the county’s wildlife.

 Purbeck is best known for its lowland heath, and we will spend a day exploring this wonderful habitat, on the look out for carnivorous plants, rare birds and any of Britain’s six native reptiles.
-We should find notable invertebrates that make these heaths their home, including Southern Damselfly, Silver-studded Blue, Heath Tiger Beetle and the Purbeck Mason Wasp, a stunning animal found at just a handful of sites in the country, all around here.
+We will also pay attention to the notable invertebrates that make these heaths their home, including Silver-studded Blue, colourful tiger beetles and various interesting bees and wasps.

 Lulworth Cove and Durdle Door, world-famous for their geology, offer the perfect spot to look for the rare and appropriately named Lulworth Skipper, while nearby cliffs at Durlston Head give a great vantage point from which to look for passing dolphins and nesting sea birds.